near/docs/docs/tools/near-indexer.md

 }
 ```

-You can play around with the data easily because it is returned as a JSON object.

-You can find the code we've written in this tutorial in [this repository](https://github.com/near-examples/indexer-tutorials/tree/master/example-indexer)

 ## Indexer examples

+> Here is a list of NEAR indexer examples.
+If you created one and want to add it to the list, submit a [PR](https://github.com/near/docs/pulls) or click `Edit` in the upper right hand corner of this doc and add it to the list!

 - [Flux Capacitor](https://github.com/fluxprotocol/flux-capacitor)
 - [NEAR Explorer Indexer](https://github.com/near/near-indexer-for-explorer)
 - [NEAR Wallet Indexer](https://github.com/near/near-indexer-for-wallet)

-Did you create your own indexer?
-Submit a PR and add it to the list!